Honest Comparison

 No. The match recorder uses four large colour-coded buttons — you tap the action type as it happens, then quickly log the outcome.
 Most parents pick it up within the first few minutes of their first match.
 The whole point is that it stays out of the way so you can watch the game.

-Skill Track Pro is available on the App Store for iOS devices and on Google Play for Android.
+Skill Track Pro is available on the App Store for iOS devices.
+Android support is coming soon via Amazon Appstore.
 It's available in 11 languages — English, Dutch, German, French, Spanish, Portuguese, Swedish, Norwegian, Danish, Finnish, and Italian — and works anywhere in the world.

 Try it for the price of a match ball pump.